-Below is part of the report written by Elliott Hulse on the Autonomic Nervous System.
-If you want to download the full report, go here:
+Below is part of the report written by Elliott Hulse on How to Increase Anabolic Hormones by Balancing the Autonomic Nervous System.

 Hey, Elliott Hulse here.

 The first thing I want to do today, guys, is to admit to a horrific mistake that I had been making about my training and lifestyle.
 And along with that admission, I’d like to apologize to you because my being in that state of imbalance has not allowed me to serve you and give you this information that I’ve been holding onto for so long.
 I didn’t feel proper teaching it to you if I wasn’t living it myself.

 My mistake with my training was that I was training way too hard.
 Now, I know that sounds ridiculous, sounds crazy, especially coming from a strong professional man who teaches baseball players and football players that I was training too hard.

 My concern is that many of you may be doing the same thing.
 You may have been encouraged by me to do the same thing.
 But, the fact is that the training that I was doing was imbalanced.
 And granted, you’ve received a ton of benefits from transcending.
 The flesh and pushing through, and persevering and breaking your ass to get the results you want by working very, very, very hard in the gym, and I’m still a proponent of hard work.

 We’re going to talk about the autonomic nervous system here today.
 But, I want to teach you today how to balance that type of training and balance your hard work to get faster, longer-lasting, better results with less work.
 I’ll show you what I mean.

 I like to think of the autonomic nervous system as a branch of your nervous system.
 If you understand your brain and spinal cord and all the nerves that shoot out of it, it works as an operating system for your body.
 I think of the autonomic nervous system as our automatic nervous system.
 It’s subconscious.
 It runs on its own without you having to think about it.